JLChoran/JLChoran/README.md

 ## Hi there 👋

 ### I'm Joshua.
-I'm currently working at Motion as a DevOps Engineer based in Birmingham, AL.
+I'm currently working at Motion as a Junior DevOps Engineer based in Birmingham, AL.

 ### LinkedIn: https://www.linkedin.com/in/joshua-choran-108527134/